Are you a woman leading a business in Lebanon?

 LLWB held its 2025 General Assembly at the Khalil Fattal & Fils Auditorium in Sin El Fil, bringing together 243 members, non-members, partners, and key stakeholders.
 The General Assembly served as a powerful moment to reflect on our collective achievements and shape the strategic path forward.

-It was a space for meaningful dialogue, collaboration, and planning, reinforcing our shared commitment to advancing womenโs leadership and empowerment across all sectors.
+It was a space for meaningful dialogue, collaboration, and planning, reinforcing our shared commitment to advancing women’s leadership and empowerment across all sectors.

-Step into the moments โ explore the photo album
+Step into the moments – explore the photo album

-Feel the impact โ recap it all in our GA’s video
+Feel the impact – recap it all in our GA’s video

 #I Commit To The Women On Boards’ Journey

-The Lebanese League for Women in Business (LLWB) has hosted a Panel for the Women on Board Initiative, marking the successful completion of the LLWB-managed project under the “Women on Board Law Project”.
-This project is implemented under the BINA’ project subgrants and funded by the European Union, and managed by Transparency International Secretariat (TI-S) and Transparency international -Lebanon(TI-LB).
-The panel served as platform to highlight the key achievements of our year and a half long advocacy efforts in promoting gender equality and empowering womenโs leadership in various sectors.
+The Lebanese League for Women in Business (LLWB) hosted the high-level panel discussion “I Commit to the Women on Boards Journey”, marking the successful completion of the Women on Boards Law Project implemented under the BINA’ Project Subgrants Programme, funded by the European Union and managed by Transparency International Secretariat (TI-S) and Transparency International Lebanon (TI-LB).

 - H.E.
 Mrs. Haneen El Sayed MOSA Minister Keynote speaker address.
 Click Here